innolitics/rdm/rdm/init_files/documents/software_plan.md

     Is it necessary to write any new requirements [[62304:5.2.5]]?

-    Writing software requirements is an art and a science; one must find balance between precision and utility.
-If you're writing a set of requirements and it feels like a waste of time, some of them may not be necessary or they may be too detailed.
+    Writing software requirements is an art and a science; one must find a balance between precision and utility.
+If you're writing a set of requirements and it feels like a waste of time, some of them may not be necessary, or they may be too detailed.

 2. **Write the Software Requirements**